andychiare/rating-stencil-component/readme.md

 | max-value | The maximum number of stars for the component | 5             |
 | value     | The rating value currently shown              | 0             |

-You can also handle the `onRatingUpdated` [custom event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events), that is an event fired when the value of the component changes.
+You can also handle the `ratingUpdated` [custom event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events), that is an event fired when the value of the component changes.

-See the [index.html](https://github.com/andychiare/rating-stencil-component/blob/master/src/index.html) file for some examples of use of the component.

 ## Exploring the project